 - There are joint owners and there is a dispute between them

 - Someone in the property is refusing to go, meaning that you cannot move in

-- The seller does not have enough money to pay off a mortgage on the property, even with the purchase money paid by you.
+- The seller does not have enough money to pay off a mortgage on the property.

 Whether or not you can do anything to stop a potential delay, or even an abortion of the transaction, will depend on the circumstances.

 Sometimes there is nothing that can be done to stop completion from being delayed.

 The delay could be very short – a day or two – or it could be quite long.

 Sometimes completion is not possible at all and the transaction has to be aborted or terminated.

 Did you know you can actually make large property profits from a delayed completion?
 Find out how by reading the following blog on a little known property strategy: Delayed Completion (how to make money by deliberately delaying completion)